What makes people happy?

 The idea of living a happy life is both alluring and elusive.
 These books will help you understand the science, the business, the philosophy, and even the negative effects, of happiness.

-Of these, many are international bestsellers, while others are important books from some great, credible authors.
+Of these, many are international bestsellers, while others are important books from great, credible authors.

 50 Best Books On Happiness And Positivity